polpielladev/polpiella.dev/src/_posts/writing-my-personal-blog-site.md

 slug: "why-I-wrote-my-personal-blog-site"
 excerpt: "A little note on why I decided to write and host all my blogs in my own personal blog website."
 date: "2021-12-18T05:35:07.322Z"
-readtime: "3"
+readtime: "8"
 tags: [{ name: "Web", slug: "web" }, { name: "Career", slug: "career" }]
 author:
   name: "Pol Piella"
 ---

-In this article, I will take you through why I decided to create my personal blog from scratch and what technologies I used to do it and what influenced my decisions.
-Before I start though, I would like to mention that **I am not a web developer** (I only have a bit of experience in React) so most of what I am about to write about are things that **worked for me**, but might not be the best/most efficient way of doing things.
+In this article, I will take you through the reasons why I decided to create my personal blog from scratch and what technologies I used to do so as well as what influenced the decisions I made along the process.

+Before I start, I would like to mention that **I am not a web developer** (I only have a bit of experience in React) and that the point of this article is not to share best practices but to share my experience and what went into my thought process when making my own site.

 ## Why bother making your own personal site?

-I know a lot of people might be thinking that it is overkill and that there are a lot of more established tools like [Medium](https://medium.com) or [Dev.to](https://dev.to), but in this section, I will try and run through a few reasons why you might want to create your own site to dump your thoughts on in the form of a blog.
+I know you might be thinking at this point, _Why bother?_.
+There are plenty of solutions out there that provide you with a suite of tools to get you writing very quickly such as [Medium](https://medium.com) or [Dev.to](https://dev.to), both of which I use **a lot** on a daily basis.
+However, while these are awesome solutions, I have always been rather frustrated by the limitations of the tools and the lack of features that I find myself needing.
+An example of this that I encountered while using Medium, was having to create gists to be able to put code snippets in my blog posts, rather than them nicely being embedded in the post's markdown, among other things.

 ### It is fun!

-For me, as well as my full-time job, coding is something that **I like to do as a hobby**, so exploring new technologies in a **purposeful** way (not doing the good old todo list or pokemon index tutorials 😅) is a great way to learn and it is a lot of fun.
+Personally, as well as my full-time job, coding is something that **I like to do as a hobby**, so exploring new technologies in a **purposeful** way (not doing the good old todo list tutorials 😅) is a great way to learn and it is a lot of fun.

-It also does give you your own app to **maintain** and a lot of room for creativity as well as cool features to implement.
-I know from personal experience that sometimes we want to learn new things but yet get **very quickly** put off by the **nature of some of the tutorials** or even **lack of ideas**, so having the feeling that you're making something **worthwhile** while still learning from it is fantastic!
+It also does give you your own project to **maintain**, **grow** and a lot of room for creativity as well as cool features to implement.
+I sometimes find myself wanting to learn new tools or languages but yet get **very quickly** put off by the **nature of some of the tutorials** or even **lack of ideas** I have at the time, so having the feeling that you're making something **worthwhile** while still learning from it helps you get through the process.

 ### The content is yours and no one else's